Why Study Humanities?

 Why Study Humanistic Subjects?

 Humanistic studies enrich the soul and make you a cultured individual.
-A humanistic education will help you understand, appreciate, and produce art, music, theater, and literature.
+A humanistic education will help you understand, appreciate, and produce art, music, theatre, and literature.
 Humanities disciplines focus on understanding beauty and the good, and give students the opportunity to practice making good and beautiful things themselves.

 Some people think a humanistic education isn’t “practical.”
 To see why this is false, consider a couple points.